peteratspidey/workshop/day_6.md

    - `bioanalyser/Tapestation`- precise size and quality profiling
 4. Library preparation - raw DNA/RNA to be processed into a `library` ( a format that the sequencer can read)
    - for `DNA`
-     - `fragmentation` - enzymatic cutting of DNA into small fragments
+     - `fragmentation` - enzymatic cutting of DNA into small fragments by using enzymes or high freq sound-waves
      - `end repair` - fixing the ends of the fragments
      - `A-tailing` - adding adenine overhangs
-     - `Adaptor ligation` - adding specific sequences to both ends
+     - `Adaptor ligation` - adding specific sequences to both ends (also contains index)
      - `PCR amplification` - amplifies the fragments
    - for `RNA-seq`
      - reverse transcription - convert RNA to cDNA
      - them same library preparation as DNA
 ***adaptors include `index barcode` enabling many samples run in one sequencing lane***
+***libraries are then checked for quality for low reads and high reads and N bases***
+5. sequencing (NGS SYSTEMS)-
+   * sequencing by synthesis - (illumina)
+   * nanopore sequencing
+   * single molecule real-time
+   * pyrosequencing
+   * sequencing by ligation
+   * ion semiconductor sequencing

 ## NGS file formats, Quality control and preprocessing
 * `NGS` seq methods - illumina pacbio